Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 If it’s your first visit to San Francisco then there are some things that you just have to do.

-1. Climb to the top of Coit Tower for 360 degree views of the city.
+1. Climb to the top of Coit Tower for 360-degree views of the city.
 While it’s a steep climb to the base of the tower, you’ll avoid traffic and parking issues.
 (Telegraph Hill) ✅

 2. Perhaps one of my favorite places in the city, the Palace of Fine Arts is a must for a leisurely stroll or picnic.
 (Marina) ✅

 3. Drive down the “crookedest street” in the world, Lombard Street.
-Ok, it’s not actually the most crooked street, but it is quite fun, and beautiful, to drive down.
+Ok, it’s not actually the most crooked street, but it is quite fun and beautiful to drive down.
 Go early in the day to avoid traffic (Russian Hill) ✅

 4. Ride the Cable Cars!
-While, highly touristic, this is kind of a must do and really fun.
+While highly touristic, this is kind of a must-do and really fun.
 But avoid the lines from the start and end points and catch the Cable Cars from the middle of their routes.
 (Fisherman’s Wharf, Financial District, Chinatown, North Beach) ✅

 5. Sample the food shops at the Ferry Building.
-There is also an awesome farmers market at the Ferry Building on Tuesdays, Thursdays and Saturdays (Embarcadero) ✅
+There is also an awesome farmers market at the Ferry Building on Tuesdays, Thursdays, and Saturdays (Embarcadero) ✅

-6. I don’t normally recommend visiting Pier 39 or Fisherman’s wharf, but I really love the sea lions at Pier 39.
+6. I don’t normally recommend visiting Pier 39 or Fisherman’s Wharf, but I really love the sea lions at Pier 39.
 If you’re nearby, definitely stop to see them.
 Then get out of the area ASAP!
 (Pier 39)

 7. If you like iconic buildings, you must visit Grace Cathedral.
 It’s a beautiful Gothic Church (reminds me of Notre Dame Cathedral in Paris) located across from a lovely park.
 What I love about it is how the outside lights up in celebration of current events (Christmas, Pride, 4th of July, etc) (Nob Hill) ✅